 And the final denouement doesn’t let you down (well hopefully).
 The person who built the top section of stairs obviously decided straight was for bores.
 So as one enters the homestretch, he decided that he should slant all the stairs slightly.
 No obvious reason can be seen as to why someone would do this.
 It serves no purpose that we can discern.
 But maybe it was all part of the great defense tactic.

-For more simple moments of life here in France, enjoy some light reading amongst our Simply Living Vignettes.
+For more simple moments of life here in France, enjoy some light reading amongst my Simply Living Vignettes.

 Speaking of weird and wonky, our home and garden are one big restoration project.
 And from these we find the odd, sometimes really odd, find.
 Some even make it to our Shop:

 (Simply click on an image to see more.)